 UPDATED MARCH 18, 2020 I MECHELLE ACERO-PALMA, MD

 The majority of world's population is now getting acquainted with COVID-19 and the fatality that it brings to every affected person and the community at large.
 The health sectors are exhausting all its capacity to provide care for infected people.
 Multiple collaborations of several government agencies are creating and implementing strategies to address every emerging concern.
 Media industry is giving their best effort to provide information and updates from authorities to the grassroots.
 But one potential preventive measure and strategy underemphasized by most media reports and campaigns include evidence-based LIFESTYLE INTERVENTION.
-A proven measure that can be implemented by anyone to boost immune system response that may immediately address the need of decreasing susceptibility and vulnerability to viral infection.
+A proven measure that can be implemented by anyone to boost immune response that may effectively address the need of decreasing susceptibility and vulnerability to develop critical condition due to COVID-19.

 WHAT IS NOVEL CORONAVIRUS?